leokan92/discrete_lot_sizing_rl_agents/README.md

 # References:

-This project was builded in partneship with Politecnico di Torino Researchers.
-The base environment here employed is can be also acessed in [dicrete_lot_sizing](https://github.com/EdoF90/discrete_lot_sizing)
+This project was built in partnership with Politecnico di Torino Researchers.
+The base environment here employed can also be accessed in [dicrete_lot_sizing](https://github.com/EdoF90/discrete_lot_sizing)